gregory-adler/To-Do-List/README.md

-About:
-	To Do List that organizes items into three lists (now, soon, eventually)
+To Do List that organizes items into three lists (now, soon, eventually) based on time remaining.

 Compatability:
 	Available for Windows and Mac.
 Only available for Mac OS 10.8 or higher.